Edward Clug

+Early life and education

-Edward Clug (born 1973 in Beiuș, SR Romania) is an international renowned choreographer in the field of contemporary ballet and a director of Maribor Ballet.
-Clug studied classical ballet in Cluj-Napoca.
+Clug was born in Romania and studied classical ballet in Cluj-Napoca.

 Career

 In 1991 Clug joined Maribor's Slovene National Theater (SNT) as a Principal Dancer while also performing with Zagreb Ballet as a guest artist.

 In 1996, the Slovene National Theater commissioned Clug to choreograph his first ballet called Babylon by Tomas Pandur.
 Clug's first full evening ballet, called Tango, premiered at SNT in 1998.

 Continuing his relationship with the Slovene National Theater, in 2003 he was appointed director of Maribor ballet, leading the company towards new and distinctive directions.
 Throughout the past decade, Clug drew attention of the international audience to himself, due to his specific choreographic style.
 He equally succeeded in putting the Maribor Ballet ensemble on the international dancing map.
 The Ballet of the SNG Maribor participated in the largest theatre festivals throughout the world performing his choreographies.
 His Radio & Juliet, choreographed in 2005 in Maribor, became an international hit and toured internationally: Jacob's Pillow Dance Festival (USA), The Stars of the with nights festival in Mariinski theatre St.Petersburg, Festival of Firsts in Pittsburgh, Arts Festival in Singapore, Biarritz Festival in France, Dance Festival in Tel Aviv, Sintra Festival in Portugal, Festival Des Arts de Saint-Sauveur (Canada), and at the Seoul International Dance Festival (Korea), at the Milan Teatro Piccolo and toured Netherlands, Belgium, Italy, and the countries of ex-Yugoslavia.

+In 2006, he created Architecture of Silence, in partnership with the Slovene National Theaters in Maribor and Ljubljana, with two choirs and two orchestras.
+The performance opened Singapore Arts Festival (2008).

+Clug collaborated with Slovenian composer Borut Kržišnik with whom he created four dance performances.
+Sacre du Temps was conceived and produced from January to October 2007, and premiered in Heerlen, Netherlands, on October 7 the same year.
+The performance toured for two months across the country, concluding on December 15 in Maastricht.
+The collaboration with Kržišnik continued with Skitzen, with opening at Oper Graz in 2010, and Devine Comedy, which was presented at BITEF in 2011.
+In 2014, his choreography Songs for Mating Season, featuring the eponymous composition by Borut Kržišnik, was presented at the Music Biennale Zagreb.